-Good news, Halloween party planners—PicMonkey’s design templates are here!
-Which means you can create a spookylicious invite for your last-minute bash faster than you can say “Double, double, toil and trouble.”
-And you should, because receiving a plain old email or text message party announcement is kind of like getting a toothbrush while you’re out trick-or-treating: disappointing, and totally unfestive.
+Good news, Halloween party and event planners—PicMonkey’s Halloween templates are here to help you can create a spookylicious invite faster than you can say “Double, double, toil and trouble.”
+And you should, because receiving a plain old email or text message is kind of like getting a toothbrush while you’re out trick-or-treating: disappointing, and totally unfestive.

 - Hover over Design on the PicMonkey homepage and click Templates.

 - Type “Halloween” into the template search bar and find a template you adore, then click Customize to open it in the Editor.

-- Customize away by swappin’ out colors, adding photos and overlays, changing fonts, using effects, etc.
+- Customize away by swappin’ out colors, adding photos and graphics, changing fonts, etc.

-- Save your masterpiece to your computer or add it to Hub, in case you want to make changes later.
+- Export your masterpiece to your computer and add it to Hub, in case you want to make changes later.

 Complete customizability means that our party invitation templates can be changed up however you want—in fact, they don’t even have to be party invitations at all.
 Here are a few ideas on how to shapeshift these invites into other Halloween ephemera: